Key Metrics for eCommerce Performance Analysis

 Data Privacy, Security, and Compliance in E-Commerce Analytics

-Protecting customer data is essential in e commerce analysis.
-As you collect more insights, you also take on more duty to keep data safe.
-One breach can break trust, trigger refunds, and create large legal costs.
+Protecting customer data is crucial in e commerce analysis.
+As you gather insights, you also gain responsibility to keep data secure.
+A breach can shatter trust, prompt refunds, and incur significant legal costs.

-Strong privacy practices should guide every tracking choice in ecommerce analytics.
-Regulations like GDPR and CCPA set clear rules for how you collect, store, and share data.
-For example, you should tell shoppers what you track, why you track it, and how long you keep it.
-You should also give them simple ways to opt out or delete their data.
+Effective privacy practices should guide all decisions in ecommerce analytics.
+Regulations like GDPR and CCPA provide clear guidelines for data collection, storage, and sharing.
+Inform shoppers about what you track, why, and how long data is kept.
+Offer simple options to opt out or delete their data.

 Key compliance measures